-As expected, unlawful

-retaliation by my

-Date: December 22, 2009

-Since I was not provided injunctive relief, my supervisor was allowed to deplete the resources I needed for my job, transfer me to an Alaskan island, and

 Complainant's Request for Preliminary Injunctive Relief with Accompanying Exhibits

-continue harassing me Complainant, Cynthia Bower, Ph.D., respectfully requests Preliminary Injunction and attacking my career. pursuant to 29 CFR 1614.109(a) [Hearings] whereby an administrative judge assumes full responsibility for the adjudication of an EEOC complaint, and 42 U.S.C. sec.
-2000ewas forced to quit my job (due 5(f)(2) [Enforcement provisions] and Title 29 CFR 1601.23(b) [Preliminary or temporary entirely to the relief] whereby delegated EEOC officials can transmit a recommendation for preliminary USDA ARS's unlawful actions relief directly to the Attorney General when prompt judicial action is necessary in a case and despite no wrongdoing on my involving a governmental agency, pending final disposition of the original EEOC part). complaint.
-This request is in accordance with 29 CFR 1601.23(c), which allows private If I had been unwilling to quit, individuals to exercise their rights to seek temporary or preliminary relief on their own the USDA was requiring that I motion, and in support thereof, the Complainant alleges as follows: continue to be supervised by

-previous unlawful activities against me.
+Alaskan island, and continue harassing me Complainant, Cynthia Bower, Ph.D., respectfully requests Preliminary Injunction and attacking my career. pursuant to 29 CFR 1614.109(a) [Hearings] whereby an administrative judge assumes full responsibility for the adjudication of an EEOC complaint, and 42 U.S.C. sec.
+2000e-In August 2010, I was forced to quit my job (due 5(f)(2) [Enforcement provisions] and Title 29 CFR 1601.23(b) [Preliminary or temporary entirely to the relief] whereby delegated EEOC officials can transmit a recommendation for preliminary USDA ARS's unlawful actions relief directly to the Attorney General when prompt judicial action is necessary in a case and despite no wrongdoing on my involving a governmental agency, pending final disposition of the original EEOC part). complaint.
+This request is in accordance with 29 CFR 1601.23(c), which allows private If I had been unwilling to quit, individuals to exercise their rights to seek temporary or preliminary relief on their own the USDA was requiring that I motion, and in support thereof, the Complainant alleges as follows: continue to be activities against me.